carakey/xml2csv/README.md

 The use case for this process involves the export of metadata records from a digital library using a third party utility.
 However, there's no reason the later steps wouldn't work with XML from another source -- say, OAI-PMH harvested metadata.

+_Namespace disagreement problem: Because the XPath list and field list steps are in arbitrary XML, the source XML document should not have a default namespace declaration (e.g. 'xmlns="http://www.loc.gov/mods/v3')._

 **For exporting MODS XML records from Islandora 7.X**, we recommend [Islandora Datastream CRUD](https://github.com/SFULibrary/islandora_datastream_crud).
 This utility will produce one MODS XML file per PID.

-Merge the multiple MODS XML files into a single "MODS Collection" XML file with a `<mods:modsCollection>` root element using **mods_xml_merge.xsl**.
+Merge the multiple MODS XML files into a single "MODS Collection" XML file with a `<modsCollection>` root element using **mods_xml_merge.xsl**.
 * _Usage:_ With the location of the XML files as the _directoryName_ parameter and the XSLT file itself as the source, run **mods_xml_merge.xsl** in Oxygen, or at the command line with Saxon:
-  * `java -jar saxon9he.jar -s:mods_xml_merge.xsl -xsl:mods_xml_merge.xsl -o:collectionName_mods.xml directoryName=input_directory/`
+  * `java -jar saxon9he.jar -s:mods_xml_merge.xsl -xsl:mods_xml_merge.xsl -o:collectionName_mods.xml directoryName=sample_data/input_directory/`
-  * Because of the 'directoryName' parameter, this must be run from the location of the input directory.
-  * The input directory name is passed in as the 'directoryName' parameter, INCLUDING the trailing slash.
+  * The input directory and its path is passed in as the 'directoryName' parameter, INCLUDING the trailing slash.
 * This stylesheet also adds an `<identifier>` element to each MODS record, with the item's PID as its value, derived from the MODS XML filename as formatted by the Datastream CRUD output.
+* Based on the sample metadata, this stylesheet currently does produce output with a default namespace declaration: '<modsCollection xmlns="http://www.loc.gov/mods/v3>'.
+Until this can be accounted for in the XSLT, **the user must edit the document to remove this declaration** (i.e. delete 'xmlns="http://www.loc.gov/mods/v3'.)

 ![Screenshot of modsCollection document in Oxygen](assets/modsCollection_oxygen.JPG)